Guide for Garbage Disposals

 - With or without power cord – Not all garbage disposals come with an attached power cord.
-For some units you need to buy and attach a power cord separately.
+With some units you will need to buy and attach a power cord yourself.

-- Warranty – Check the warranty of each brand before purchasing a food waste disposer.
-Some manufacturers offer a lifetime limited warranty, while other brands only offer a few years warranty.
+- Warranty – Check the warranty for each brand and model before purchasing a food waste disposer.
+Some manufacturers offer a lifetime limited warranty, while other brands only offer a warranty of a few years.

-- Can your plumbing handle it – Before installing a food waste disposal make sure your plumbing and the shared sewage system can digest to food particles.
+- Can your plumbing handle it – Before installing a food waste disposal make sure your plumbing and the shared sewage system can digest food particles.
 Please investigate with your local municipality whether it is permitted to use a garbage disposal.